-A Black woman is our Vice President-elect.
-Let me repeat, a Black woman is our Vice President-elect.
+A Black woman is our Vice President.
+Let me repeat, a Black woman is our Vice President.

 Regardless of your political affiliations, you have to acknowledge the fact that Kamala Harris has made history.
 There has been only one female major party presidential nominee in U.S. history and that was Hillary Clinton in 2016.
 And aside from Kamala, there have been three female major party vice presidential nominees: Democrat Geraldine Ferraro in 1984, Republican Sarah Palin in 2008.

 I remember when I had my daughter last year; as a new mom (or really any mom) you think about what your child will grow up to be.
 What will they be like?
 What will their personalities be?
 What career will they get involved in?
 I've always dreamt big for myself and my children, but there's also a faint thought that they probably won't be Vice President.
-But now, with the presence of Madam Vice President-elect Kamala making it to the doorsteps of the White House, that faint thought can be completely diminished.
+But now, with the presence of Madam Vice President Kamala making it into the White House, that faint thought can be completely diminished.

 Just as she said in her first speech as Vice President-elect, young children should "dream with ambition, lead with conviction, and see yourselves in a way that others may not simply because they're never seen it before."

 But more than the California senator being a Black woman, she's the daughter of immigrants from India and Jamaica.
 What a time to be alive!
 Over the weekend, I kept thinking about how proud her mother, Shyamala Gopalan, would be if she were alive.
 As a mama, you always want your children to succeed in life, and in many ways, do better than yourself.
 And having your daughter become the first female VP is the height of a proud mama bear.